 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Pakistan (Islamabad).
-Our distinguished contact with the authority in Pakistan (Islamabad), our good relationship to Pakistan Telecommunication Authority, Pakistan Telecommunication Authority, as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Pakistan trouble-free and cost-effective.
+Our distinguished contact with the authority in Pakistan (Islamabad), our good relationship to Pakistan Telecommunication Authority as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Pakistan trouble-free and cost-effective.